 24-hour Criminal Defense Hotline

-File Sharing Programs and Internet Crimes
+File Sharing Programs And Internet Crimes

 If you have downloaded a file sharing program — such as Limewire or Kazaa — an outside “hacker” may be able to access your computer and download/transmit illegal pornographic images without your knowledge.

 Prosecutors are not always inclined to accept this explanation, and will often pursue both possession and distribution charges.
-They consider the simple act of clicking a mouse to authorize downloading/file sharing from your computer to be an "intentional act of distribution."
-It is necessary to fighting every aspect of these cases when you are charged with a distribution offense because of the mandatory minimum you may be facing.
+They consider the simple act of clicking a mouse to authorize downloading/file sharing from your computer to be an “intentional act of distribution.”
+It is necessary to fight every aspect of these cases when you are charged with a distribution offense because of the mandatory minimum term you may be facing.

-Fighting the Charges Against You · Defending Your Future
+Fighting The Charges Against You · Defending Your Future

 Both federal and state prosecutors aggressively pursue internet sex crime cases.
 So do we.
 We are not intimidated by police or prosecutors.
 In fact, we are committed to finding answers to the following important questions: answers that can make a significant difference in your defense.